Filip-Nachov/Filip-Nachov/README.md

 - 📝 I regularly write articles on [https://medium.com/@fnachov](https://medium.com/@fnachov)

-- 💬 Ask me about **Machine learning, AI, data science or software development(app dev and web dev)**
+- 💬 Ask me about **anything code related I would love to discuss and help**

 - 📫 How to reach me **fnachov@gmail.com**